deminy/couchbase-issues/issue-3/README.md

 ## Issue #3: Broken Operations After Connecting to Couchbase Capella via CNAME + AWS PrivateLink

-When connecting to a Couchbase Capella via CNAME + AWS PrivateLink, the PHP Couchbase SDK can't perform any operations after successfully connected to the server.
+PHP Couchbase SDKs don't work when connecting to Couchbase Capella via CNAME + AWS PrivateLink.

+* In PHP SDK v3, it can't perform any operations after successfully connected to the server.
+* In PHP SDK v4, it can't even connect to the server.

 The issue has been reported to Couchbase (Couchbase Support ticket #65012).

-The issue is reproducible with [the Couchbase extension v3.2.2] (v3) and [the Couchbase extension v4.2.4] (v4).

 ## Reproduce the Issue